 The composition of printed material from movable type.
 Copyright in the typographical arrangement of a published edition expires 25 years from the end of the year in which the edition was first published.

-The University of Manchester Intellectual Property (IP) – is the University’s agent for intellectual property commercialisation.
+The Innovation Factory (IF) – is the University’s agent for intellectual property commercialisation.

 HEFCE’s OA policy states that, to be eligible for submission to the next REF, authors’ final peer-reviewed manuscripts must have been deposited in an institutional or subject repository.
 Deposited material should be discoverable, and free to read and download, for anyone with an internet connection.